SAP-docs/preview.developer.concur.com/src/api-guides/ess-guide.markdown

 * If you need to update an existing event subscription, PUT ESS API call must be used with the correct subscription “id”.
 If the “id” is different, a new subscription will be created.
 * The App token is used only for ESS API endpoints.

-Now, to begin receiving Concur Events of a Company/Concur entity, the Company ID/UUID of this entity must be related or connected to your App, which will then ensure that this UUID is automatically added to the Event Subscription you just created.
+Now, to begin receiving Concur Events of a Company/Concur entity, the Company ID/UUID of this entity must be related or connected to your App (by obtaining a Company JWT/token), which will then ensure that this UUID is automatically added to the Event Subscription you just created.

 ![Connecting your ESS subscription](/api-guides/images/ess-subscription.png)